-- 2. Some additional controls, such as a certification process comparable to the required certification that must be executed when submitting an indirect cost rate proposal to the cognizant agency for indirect costs, should be developed. - 3.
+- 1. The model should be structured, incorporating a standardized account structure, complete with definitions, to ensure consistency in use and compliance with Federal cost principles. - 2.
+Some additional controls, such as a certification process comparable to the required certification that must be executed when submitting an indirect cost rate proposal to the cognizant agency for indirect costs, should be developed. - 3.
 The cost allocation model should be built on the cost principles articulated in OMB guidance found at 2 CFR § 200.
-This guidance applies to virtually all local governments, nonprofit organizations and, with the decision of the Federal awarding agency, can be extended to apply to for-profit entities. - While there are varied types of NEMT, those modes that require cost sharing invariably apply to services in "community transportation" mode.
+This guidance applies to virtually all local governments, nonprofit organizations and, with the decision of the Federal awarding agency, can be extended to apply to for-profit entities. - 4.
+While there are varied types of NEMT, those modes that require cost sharing invariably apply to services in "community transportation" mode.
 The model should focus on this mode.

-Based on the review of potential existing cost principles, Subpart F of 2 CFR § 200 ("Uniform Guidance") is the most ubiquitous, already applies to many existing NEMT providers, and can be extended to for-profit operators.
+Based on the review of potential existing cost principles, Subpart F of 2 CFR § 200 ("Uniform Guidance") is the most ubiquitous, already applies to many existing NEMT providers, and can be extended to forprofit operators.
 Due to these factors, the Uniform Guidance will be used in the development of cost principles supporting the NEMT cost allocation model.